We deliver Australia wide

 2. Add soda water and ice just before serving.

-3. How To Make A Champagne Cocktail (Sparkling Wine Cocktail)
+How To Make A Sparkling Wine Cocktail (Champagne Cocktail)

-A classic wine cocktail believed to have been made popular in the mid 19th century by ‘Professor’ Jerry Thomas’ Bon Vivant’s Companion, the Champagne Cocktail is as simple to prepare as it is classy.
-Though it has ebbed and flowed in popularity, it has seen uncountable interpretations over the years, most of which – like the recipe below – features the key ingredient of a single sugar cube for an extra dash of showmanship.
-We recommend any brut cuvée, non-vintage Australian Sparkling for the ultimate bang-for-your-buck.
+A classic wine cocktail believed to have been made popular in the mid-19th century by ‘Professor’ Jerry Thomas’ Bon Vivant’s Companion, the Champagne Cocktail is as simple to prepare as it is classy.
+Though it has ebbed and flowed in popularity, it has seen uncountable interpretations over the years, most of which – like the recipe below – feature the key ingredient of a single sugar cube for an extra dash of showmanship.
+We recommend any brut cuvée, non-vintage Australian Sparkling for the ultimate bang for your buck.

 Ingredients